Updated:

 Section E: Outcome Measure

 The major objective of this project was to implement an electronic medical record system that would help healthcare professionals solve communication problems within the hospital.
 Thus, they would avoid medication errors that jeopardize patient care and safety.
-Before-and-After the analysis outcome measure was used to evaluate the progress of this project.
+Before and after the analysis outcome measure was used to evaluate the progress of this project.
 Improved communication between physician-physician, physician-nurse, and nurse-nurse, and overall reduction of medication errors in the hospital would indicate positive outcomes.

-The project manager will collect data from health care professionals using a survey questionnaire three months after the implementation of an EMR system.
+The project manager will collect data from healthcare professionals using a survey questionnaire three months after the implementation of an EMR system.
 The questionnaire will be based on the effectiveness and challenges of using an EMR in practice.
 In addition, the survey will measure satisfaction or dissatisfaction with technology use within the hospital.
 Some of the survey questions will be scale type to measure participant perceptions about the EMR project, while others will require the participants to give either true or false answers (Brooks & Grotz, 2010).
 The outcome measurement tool is provided in the appendix.

-How the Selected Outcome Measure is Credible
+How the Selected Outcome Measure Is Credible

 The committee in charge of implementation, evaluation, and monitoring of the electronic medical records consisted of IT experts and healthcare professionals.
 Therefore, the criteria they used to develop the outcome measure survey were based on experience.
-This confirms the validity of the outcome measure in determining the effectiveness of EMR in improving communication between healthcare professionals, and reducing medication errors.
+This confirms the validity of the outcome measure in determining the effectiveness of EMR in improving communication between healthcare professionals and reducing medication errors.
 Moreover, the use of a survey instrument to collect information on EMR use and staff compliance with EMR standards enhanced the validity of this outcome measure.

-Methods Used to Collect Outcome Measure Data and their Rationale
+Methods Used to Collect Outcome Measure Data and Their Rationale

 Behavioral and work-site observation method was used to collect outcome measurement data.
 This method is known to measure the effect of behavior-based intervention.
 A checklist of communication behaviors between healthcare professionals and patients was developed and adjustments were made depending on the feedback.
 This method was chosen because it is a “leading indicator”, implying that intervention or safety measures are developed before an incident takes place.
 In addition, observations could occur regularly to generate information sensitive to changes caused by the adoption of the electronic medical records.
 Another method that was employed was employee surveys.
 The surveys were used to measure what could not be observed (World Health Organization, 2000).
 This method examined the knowledge, attitudes, beliefs, and perceptions healthcare professionals held about EMR incorporation in the hospital systems.

-Resources Needed for Outcome measure Evaluation
+Resources Needed for Outcome Measure Evaluation

 Resources needed for evaluating the outcome measure include information and materials that were collected during a pilot project.
-The committee would need to spend quality time to analyze the post-test EMR implementation results to determine the effects of EMR in the entire hospital.
+The committee would need to spend quality time analyzing the post-test EMR implementation results to determine the effects of EMR in the entire hospital.
 Establishment of appropriate communication channels is also a vital resource needed for outcome evaluation.
 This would ensure that there is precise and clear presentation of data and results to enable the management make decisions for improvement.
 Other resources needed include qualified personnel, finances, and quality time.
 In addition, hardware and software resources will be required to ensure successful installation and functioning of the EMR system (EMR Evaluation Toolkit, 2009).

 The Feasibility of the Evaluation Plan

-The evaluation plan is feasible because it depends on the participants’ willingness to embrace change efforts initiated by the committee in charge of EMR adoption.
+The evaluation plan is feasible because it depends on the participant’s willingness to embrace change efforts initiated by the committee in charge of EMR adoption.
 Change of behaviors, attitudes, and beliefs towards technology will enable healthcare professionals to use EMR effectively and improve patient care.
 EMR post-implementation evaluation results will help the committee to identify areas that need improvement to enhance the effective use of an electronic medical record system to improve communication and reduce medication errors (Brooks & Grotz, 2010).
 Thus, the evaluation plan is feasible.

 Two Grant Funding Sources